 In addition to the checks above the Council will also:

-- Provide support to Ukrainian guests (e.g. safeguarding, assistance in accessing public services, assistance in accessing education, employment and training)
+- Provide support to Ukrainian guests (for example safeguarding, assistance in accessing public services, assistance in accessing education, employment and training)

-- Administer funds associated with the scheme (e.g. cash allowances for guests, ‘thank you’ payment scheme).
+- Administer funds associated with the scheme (for example cash allowances for guests, ‘thank you’ payment scheme)

 - Assist with re-matching and move-on accommodation if required.